A Sample Discrimination Complaint Letter for You

 Discrimination is unfair treatment based on a protected class, such as age, sex, race, and religion.
-The effects of discrimination reach far and wide and can hurt an individual’s mental/physical health, productivity, and more.
+The effects of discrimination reach far and wide and can hurt an individual’s mental and physical health, productivity, and more.

 But how common is discrimination in the workplace?
 According to the Equal Employment Opportunity Commission (EEOC), employees reported 68,000 cases of workplace discrimination in 2020 alone.